Understanding ManageIQ (MiQ)

 Architecture

-MiQ is built on a modular architecture, which allows for flexibility and scalability.
-The core components include:
+MiQ is built on a modular architecture, which gives it flexibility and room to grow.
+The core pieces include:

 Appliance